nefarius/LupuServ/README.md

 <summary>Using ClickSend</summary>

 - Register an account with [ClickSend](https://www.clicksend.com/eu/)
-  - Get the Username and Token from your Dashboard
+  - Get the API Credentials (Username and Token) by clicking the key icon on the top right of your Dashboard

 </details>